Help For Birth Mothers

 Our websites can also help you find financial and other types of assistance for pregnant women, as well as unplanned pregnancy resources.
 We have also included resources on the Arizona WIC program as well as the overall government WIC program (women, infants and children), infant safe haven laws, shelters for pregnant women, and help with domestic violence.

-Government Resources A-Z gives you a comprehensive list of hundreds of federal agencies and departments.
 Government Benefits and Services lists a multitude of U.S. federal government benefit programs available to pregnant women, birth mothers, and birth fathers.
 If you want help understanding the adoption laws, regulations, and procedures of your state or of any state, visit our Laws for Child Adoption site or contact the local child welfare agency for Arizona.

 Parenting a child can be a wonderful experience.
 At the same time it can be challenging financially, physically and emotionally.
 Planning for an adoption is one of the options of every birth mother and birth father.
 These following resources are for those of you who are seeking help and ideas for raising your child.
 The resources include support groups for birth mothers, information to help birth fathers to be the best fathers they can be, information on child development from ages 0-21, child/infant health information and advice on baby care, and breast feeding tips.
 We have also included resources on the Arizona WIC program.